 Fitch annually publishes a state liability report.
-In November 2022, Fitch released their "2022 State Liability Update," which recognized that increased state liabilities were offset by a surge in state personal income.
+In November 2023, Fitch released their "2023 State Liability Update," which recognized that the post-pandemic surge in assets lowered pension burdens.
 In the chart below, Fitch presents each state's ratio of direct debt and net pension liabilities to personal income.
-Vermont is currently ranked 11th out of the 50 states (note: lower numbered rankings correspond to less debt and pension liabilities).
+Vermont is currently ranked 9th out of the 50 states (note: lower numbered rankings correspond to higher debt and pension liabilities).